17 Best Places to Visit in California

 Sausalito

-Just north of San Francisco across the Golden Gate Bridge, Marin County is one of the popular day trips from San Francisco.
-However, travelers should note that a car is required to get to most spots in Marin, except for Sausalito, which is accessible by ferry from San Francisco.
+Just north of San Francisco across the Golden Gate Bridge, Marin County is one of the most popular day trips from San Francisco.
+However, travelers should note that a car is required to get around in Marin, except for Sausalito, which is accessible by ferry from San Francisco.

-The utterly picturesque (and very touristy) waterfront town of Sausalito has a quaint historic downtown, beautiful marinas, and sensational views of San Francisco.
+The picture-perfect waterfront town of Sausalito has a quaint historic downtown, beautiful marinas, and sensational views of San Francisco.
+Sausalito is very touristy but is definitely worth visiting because of the unique setting.

 For those sightseeing by car, it's a short drive from Sausalito to gorgeous nature sites: Tennessee Valley, appreciated for its springtime wildflowers and gentle walking trail to the beach, and Muir Woods National Monument, a dense forest of giant 1,000-year-old coastal redwood trees.